-The hallmark symptom of a retinal migraine is vision loss in one eye lasting less than an hour, and often in reoccurring bouts.
-It’s important to distinguish between vision impairment in one eye one as opposed to one side of your field of vision; the latter being a symptom with aura.
+The hallmark symptom of an ocular migraine is vision loss in one eye lasting less than an hour, and often in reoccurring bouts.
+It’s important to distinguish between vision impairment in one eye as opposed to one side of your field of vision; the latter being a symptom with aura.
 Like other migraine types, ocular migraines generally cause head pain for most.
 Other symptoms include nausea, vomiting, or sensitivity to lights and sound.
-It should also be noted that vision loss in one can be a sign of a different, more serious issue; if you experience vision loss in one eye, consult a doctor immediately.
+It should also be noted that vision loss in one eye can be a sign of a different, more serious issue; if you experience vision loss in one eye, consult a doctor immediately.

-Retinal migraines aren’t fully understood by scientists.
+Ocular migraines aren’t fully understood by scientists.
 It’s thought that the vision impairment may be caused by a spasm of blood vessels around the eye, which cuts off blood flow.
 For some, ocular migraines may be precipitated by exercise.

 Many triggers related to blood flow restriction could set off an ocular migraine, including stress, smoking, high blood pressure, high altitudes, dehydration, and more.
 Activities that strain the eyes – such as staring at a phone or computer screen for long periods, long exposure to fluorescent or harsh lighting, or driving long distances – may also become triggers.